mamazary/Rails-Blueprint-Containerized/README.md

 or
 127.0.0.1 your-of-host-choice
 ```
+  8. After all of the step succefully applied and no failure, open the url in the browser

 ## Docker Deployment
 For deploy this app, you need to build a new image ( with copying all artifact files into docker image  ) by using build command